 Kosher salt and fresh ground pepper to taste

 Sprinkle the florets with salt and steam for 8 minutes until slightly tender but still firm.
-In a heavy sauce pan over medium heat melt the 2 tablespoons of butter.
-Gradually whisk the flour in to the melted butter until no dry spots remain.
-Pour the hot milk and hot half and half in in to the butter-flour mixture, whisking constantly until it comes to a boil.
+In a heavy sauce pan over medium, heat the Butter Olive Oil.
+Gradually whisk the flour in to the oil until no dry spots remain.
+Pour the hot milk and hot half and half into the butter-flour mixture, whisking constantly until it comes to a boil.
 Continue whisking constantly for 1 minute until thickened and then remove from heat.

-Add 1 teaspoon of salt, fresh ground pepper to taste, 1 teaspoon of white truffle oil and 1/2 cup of the Gruyere, and 1/2 cup of Parmesan cheese.
+Add 1 teaspoon of salt, freshly ground pepper to taste, 1 teaspoon of Truffle Oil, 1/2 cup Gruyere and 1/2 cup Parmesan cheese.

-Butter a 2-3 quart shallow baking dish or casserole.
+Oil a 2-3 quart shallow baking dish or casserole.
 Place the drained cauliflower in to the baking dish and pour the sauce evenly over the cauliflower.
-Combine the remaining tablespoon of butter with the remaining teaspoon of white truffle oil.
-Toss the butter and truffle oil with the bread crumbs and remaining 1/2 cup of Gruyere and sprinkle on top of the casserole.
+Combine the remaining tablespoon Butter Olive Oil with the remaining teaspoon of Truffle Oil.
+Toss the oils with the bread crumbs and remaining 1/2 cup Gruyere, and sprinkle on top of the casserole.
 Sprinkle with more salt and pepper to taste.
-Bake for 25 to 30 minutes until golden the bread crumbs are golden brown and the casserole is bubbling.
+Bake for 25 to 30 minutes until the bread crumbs are golden brown and the casserole is bubbling.

-* You can substitute other olive oils such as Tuscan Herb, Butter Flavor, or one of our chili oils.
+* You can substitute other olive oils such as Tuscan Herb, Madagascar Black Peppercorn, or one of our chili oils.